pfeff/pfeff.github.com/_posts/2014-11-12-testing-an-om-component.md

                 [com.cemerick/clojurescript.test "0.3.1"]
                 [lein-npm "0.4.0"]]

-You''ll notice that we also have lein-npm included in our plugins configuration.
+You'll notice that we also have lein-npm included in our plugins configuration.
 This allows us to include node.js dependencies in our project.
 This allows us to include slimerjs in our project with just the following configuration.